How to Decorate a Lampshade – Creating DIY Lamp Shades

 For a creative and unrestrained look, try a free-form pattern that uses a wide variety of different colors.
 Alternatively, if you want a specific pattern or professional-looking design, use a stencil.
 There are many wonderful stencil designs that are available for free online, from elaborate floral motifs to playful animal prints.

-If you want to paint a lampshade, use a stencil to add letters or a pattern, or have fun with a free-form design.
+TIP: If you want to paint a lampshade, use a stencil to add letters or a pattern, or have fun with a free-form design.

 By taking a plain lampshade and giving it a stylish makeover, you get a standout piece of decor for your lighting.
 You can completely transform the look of your table lamps and floor lamps, wall light and chandeliers – all within sensible and cost-effective means.
+Not only that, creating your own DIY lamp shades can be a fun and rewarding process, making it the perfect arts-and-craft project for a rainy day.

-We’ve given you a bunch of ideas on how to decorate a lampshade, but they don’t need to be the end all be all.
+We’ve given you a bunch of ideas on how to decorate a lampshade, but they don’t need to be the end-all be-all.
 Do you have any other lampshade DIY ideas flying around in your head?
 Feel free to indulge – what’s important is to end up with a design that’s all about you and your personal style.